Seabird: Role in culture

 Many seabirds are little studied and poorly known because they live far out at sea and breed in isolated colonies.
 Some seabirds, particularly the albatrosses and gulls, are more well known to humans.
 The albatross has been described as "the most legendary of birds", and have a variety of myths and legends associated with them.
 While it is widely considered unlucky to harm them, the notion that sailors believed that is a myth that derives from Samuel Taylor Coleridge's famous poem, "The Rime of the Ancient Mariner", in which a sailor is punished for killing an albatross by having to wear its corpse around his neck.
 Sailors did, however, consider it unlucky to touch a storm petrel, especially one that landed on the ship.

 Gulls are one of the most commonly seen seabirds because they frequent human-made habitats (such as cities and dumps) and often show a fearless nature.
 Gulls have been used as metaphors, as in Jonathan Livingston Seagull by Richard Bach, or to denote a closeness to the sea; in The Lord of the Rings, they appear in the insignia of Gondor and therefore Númenor (used in the design of the films), and they call Legolas to (and across) the sea.
 Pelicans have long been associated with mercy and altruism because of an early Christian myth that they split open their breast to feed their starving chicks.

 Seabird families

 The following are the groups of birds normally classed as seabirds.
+For each order, the species counts given are for only the seabird portions (i.e. the listed groups), not the total number of species.